HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-guards.md

 trace(s); // 6<=7
 ```

-Note how the first case has an additional guard condition `if (b > a)`.
+The first case has an additional guard condition `if (b > a)`.
 It will only be selected if that condition holds, otherwise matching continues with the next case.

 ---